Oceanpro00/a_basic_travel_planner/docs/example/basic_travel_planner_cheatsheet.md

-# Italian Vacation Map – Developer Cheat Sheet
+# 🇮🇹 Italian Vacation Map – Developer Cheat Sheet

+> This cheat sheet supports the **Basic Travel Planner** – a modular Leaflet-based platform for visualizing multi-stop trips.
+Use it to quickly customize trip routes, showcase regional highlights, and create interactive, image-driven itineraries.

+---

 ## 📑 Table of Contents